r00t-tsai/Remote-Desktop/README.md

 * Uses Raw Input and Low-Level Keyboard Hooks to capture your mouse and keystrokes and sends them to the client.
 * Exports Host configuration settings.
 * Takes the audio data streamed from the Host and plays it through the speakers using Windows multimedia APIs.

+> TO-DO LIST for v1.1.2
+>
+> Implement support for UAC Popups and Windows Security Screen

 ## Building
 ### Compiler: Microsoft Visual C++ (MSVC) is highly recommended.